Coutinho-David/WriteUps/GNPCTF25/Real-Christmas/ReadMe.md

 ```

 _Voilá_ we just found an injection point, the user's email is being used un-escaped on the graphql mutation.
-And we can also see that thankfully the operation is being done using that **SECRET_TOKEN** we need to call MakeAdminUser
+And we can also see that thankfully the operation is being done using that **SECRET_TOKEN** we need to call MakeAdminUser, the code also shows this task is ran every 10 seconds

 ---